joematthews/extreme-angular/README.md

 If you plan to implement internationalization in the future, adding i18n attributes early on can make the process easier to scale naturally.

-To enable the i18n ESLint rule, simply add the following rule from the \*.html section of [eslint.config.js](./eslint.config.js):
+To enable the i18n ESLint rule, simply add the following rule to the \*.html section of [eslint.config.js](./eslint.config.js):

 ```js
 "@angular-eslint/template/i18n": "error",